MENU

 For Craig Fuller, his moderation in the Republican party was a rare phenomenon.
 With deep roots in California’s GOP culture of centralism, Fuller, starting with a long history with Ronald Reagan, leading to his appointment as Reagan’s cabinet secretary at the White House, and later as George Bush’s chief-of-staff and presidential campaign manager was known for his instincts to find the middle ground.
 Even more noted was his reputation of being a nice guy in Washington, a rare characteristic for a successful tenure in the White House.

-December 29, 2022 by Al From and Craig Fuller 1 Comment
+July 31, 2025 by Al From and Craig Fuller Leave a Comment

 Share